 C: Which designers working today do you most admire?

 MS: There are many décorators whose work I like, but without question, Francois Catroux and Jacques Grange are my design heroes.
 When I met Jacques Grange I told him he was the David Bowie of décorators–and there is no bigger compliment coming from me!

-C: You have a new book release this fall, No Place Like Home, published by Rizzoli.
+C: You have a new book release, No Place Like Home, published by Rizzoli.
 Book cover design is so important.
 Was it difficult to choose because the book reflects your personal work?

 MS: This is such a great question!
 I agonized over the cover choice.
 My first pick was rejected by Jill Cohen, my book agent, and of course she was right.
 Of all the vertical images in the book, there were only a few that were true contenders.
 I didn’t want to feature an interior that was too specific, and I didn’t want a photo that could be interpreted as overtly traditional.
 My book is a collection of interiors, each representing a specific aesthetic.
 For instance, the book includes an Arts & Crafts project that’s wonderful, but it would send a strong message had I used that for the cover.
 I ultimately asked Trevor (Tondro), the photographer of the book, what image he preferred.
 Without hesitation he picked one he felt was the best option, but we both realized it wasn’t quite good enough to be the cover.
 So, we went back to the house (for the third time, by the way) and re-shot the room with different accessories, pillows, and flowers, and voila!
 After shooting hundreds of images for the book, we hadn’t set out to photograph anything we initially intended to be the cover.
 In hindsight, I can’t believe we didn’t focus on that in the nearly two years it took us to photograph the book.

 C: Your personal getaway is a historic circa 1930’s cottage you have restored.
 Tell us what you love most about it?